idx-academy/spa-orders/README.md

 ### Motivation

-The general idea of our styling system is to create custom components (building blocks), that starts of prefix `App`, like `AppButton`, `AppTypography` etc. Then we use mui component inside as a base and add `scss` styles to it to customize it for our needs.
+The general idea of our styling system is to create custom components (building blocks), that starts of prefix `App`, like `AppButton`, `AppTypography` etc. Then we use MUI component inside as a base and add `scss` styles to it to customize it for our needs.
 Then we need to use `App`-prefixed component in our project and do not import it from mui directly.
 For building more complex components, like `containers`, `layouts` and `pages` we should use our wrappers around mui component.
 In that way we can easily migrate from mui to another ui package without huge refactorings.

 ### Steps to create wrapper around mui component